Self-AbandonmentBy Dr. Margaret Paul

 When you ignore your feelings by staying in your head or turning to addictive behavior, you are abandoning yourself.
 Once you have abandoned yourself, it is very common to project this self-abandonment onto others and feel abandoned by people or by God.
 Yet, as a physically healthy adult, the feeling of abandonment is being caused by you, just as many of your other painful feelings are being caused by you.

 Making Others Responsible for You

 Once you judge yourself and then ignore the pain you have caused, or you ignore the pain caused by others or by life events, it is quite likely that you then turn to others for the love and approval that you are not giving to yourself.
 Your inner child - the feeling part of you - needs love, approval and attention.
-When you abandon yourself with your self-judgments and ignore your feelings, the wounded child part of you turns to others for the love you need.
+We all need the love and comfort of others, but when you abandon yourself with your self-judgments and ignore your feelings, the wounded child part of you turns to others in a needy, controlling way that may actually push others away.
 Because the child part of you is desperately needy for love, you likely become manipulative to get that love - getting angry and blaming, or becoming overly nice or compliant and trying to do everything right.
 You have handed your inner child away to others for adoption, hoping another person will give you the love you so desperately need.
 You become addicted to approval, attention and/or sex.

 The more you make others responsible for giving you the love, attention and approval you need, the more your inner child feels abandoned, leading to more addictive behavior to fill the emptiness and avoid the pain of your self-abandonment.